sean-rabbitt/letsEncryptJSS/README.md

 Please leave feedback and/or comments on how this could be improved!
 And many thanks to Kyle for making this script to begin with.
 We miss you!

 Thanks!
 Sean

+## CHANGE HISTORY
+— SRABBITT August 2, 2019 1:31 PM -
+1 - With the release of Java 11 and Jamf Pro 10.14.0, the jamf.tomcat8 service does not appear in the `service --status-all` command.
+To fix that problem, we switched to looking for the service with `systemctl status jamf.tomcat8` instead.

+2 - Now using the Jamf Pro Command Line Interface (CLI) to start and stop the server.

+3 - Added Jamf copyright and support model (free, as in beer)